revolist/revogrid-docs/guide/slots.md

 # Slots

-Revogrid uses slots, a feature of StencilJS, to allow you to inject custom content into specific parts of the grid.
+RevoGrid uses slots, a feature of StencilJS, to allow you to inject custom content into specific parts of the grid.
 This provides flexibility for customizing the appearance and functionality of your grid.

 ## Available Slots